digitallinguistics/models/README.md

 The version number of this package does not need to stay in sync with that of [DaFoDiL].
 However, each DaFoDiL release should trigger a version number update in this package.
 Compatibility between the two packages is indicated by the version number of DaFoDiL in `devDependencies`.

+## Releases

+1. `npm version`
+2. Create a GitHub release.
+3. The GitHub Actions `release` workflow publishes the package to npm.

 [clone]:   https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm
 [Daphne]:  https://github.com/digitallinguistics/api
 [Cosmos]:  https://azure.microsoft.com/en-us/products/cosmos-db/